iterative/dvc.org/content/docs/start/experiments.md

 Metrics are what you use to evaluate your models.
 DVC allows any scalar values to be used as metrics.
 It's able to track the metrics we defined in the code with the Keras integration introduced recently.
-Before that, we were using `--metrics` and `--metrics-no-cache` options of `dvc stage add` to define metrics to DVC, and write the metrics in the code manually.
+You can also specify a custom metrics file using `--metrics` option of `dvc exp init`, and write the metrics in the code manually.
 Please see `dvc metrics` for this kind of explicitly defined metrics.

 </details>